-- 31. On 30 June, the Commission took note of the progress made by the intersessional expert group with respect to the development of environmental threshold values for toxicity, turbidity and settling of resuspended sediments, as well as underwater noise and light pollution. - 32.
+- 31. On 30 June, the Commission took note of the progress made by the intersessional expert group (IEG) with respect to the development of environmental threshold values for toxicity, turbidity and settling of resuspended sediments, and underwater noise and light pollution. - 32.
 The Commission took note of the proposed approach to consider levels of impact along a spatial and temporal gradient away from the source of disturbance.
-It noted that such an approach is based on a sound scientific basis and would allow the consideration of varying levels of environmental change, as well as help to identify the effects of the pressures on ecosystems, including cumulative effects.
-It also noted that such an approach could guide environmental monitoring and mitigation efforts.
-The approach would also be useful in informing decisions of the Council regarding the level of harm that would be considered acceptable. - 33.
-The Commission recalled that the development and review of threshold values relates to other parts of the regulatory framework, including other standards and guidelines and the draft regulations on exploitation.
-The Commission took note of the revised timeline for finalization of the draft report of the intersessional expert group and its release for stakeholder consultations, currently projected for the fourth quarter of 2025.
+It noted that such an approach is based on sound scientific basis and would allow the consideration of varying levels of environmental change, as well as help identify the effects of the pressures on ecosystems, including cumulative effects.
+It further noted that such approach could guide environmental monitoring and mitigation efforts.
+The approach would also be useful in informing decisions of the Council on the level of harm that would be considered acceptable.

+33. The Commission recalled that the development and review of threshold values relates to other parts of the regulatory framework, including other standards and guidelines and the draft exploitation regulations.
+The Commission took note of the revised timeline for finalization of the draft report of the intersessional expert group and its release for stakeholder consultations, currently projected for the last quarter of 2025.

-B. Development of standards and guidelines for activities in the Area
+B. Development of standards and guidelines for activities in the Area.

 - 34. On 24 June, the Commission took note of the status of work in relation to the development of standards and guidelines to support exploitation in the Area.
-It recalled that, at the twenty-fifth session, in 2020, the Council had endorsed the development of standards and guidelines based on a three-phase, outcome-oriented approach (see ISBA/25/C/19/Add.1, sect.
-IV.A and annex). - 35.
-The Commission recalled that, during the twenty-seventh session, in 2022, it had delivered to the Council for its consideration and adoption 10 standards and guidelines from phase 1 as well as a report summarizing the stakeholder feedback.
-The phase 1 standards and guidelines, once considered by the Council, would be important supplements to the draft regulations on exploitation and, as such, already contain important elements relevant to the revision of the list of possible standards and guidelines currently under discussion by the Council.
-The Commission noted that, once it receives guidance from the Council on what next steps are required and the nature of the review required for the existing phase 1 standards and guidelines, it would consider the matter, for which sufficient resources would need to be allocated.
-It considered that the three-phase, outcome-oriented approach continues to be the right approach and would allow for structured completion of the relevant standards and guidelines once the exploitation regulations are finalized.
+It recalled that at the twenty-fifth Session in 2020, the Council endorsed the development of standards and guidelines based on a three-phase, outcome oriented, approach. - 35.
+It recalled that during the twenty-seventh session in 2022, the Commission delivered to the Council for its consideration and adoption, ten standards and guidelines from phase one as well as a report summarizing the stakeholder feedback.
+Such phase 1 standards and guidelines, once considered by the Council, would be important supplements to the draft exploitation regulations and, as such, already contain important elements relevant to the revision of the list of possible standards and guidelines currently being under discussion at the Council.
+The Commission noted that once it receives guidance from the Council on what next steps are required and the nature of review required for the existing phase one standards and guidelines, it would consider the matter, for which sufficient resources would need to be allocated.
+It considered that the three-phase, outcome-oriented approach, continues to be the right approach, that would allow for structured completion of the relevant standards and guidelines, once the exploitation regulations are finalised.